sgorsh/tcpkgman/README.md

 ## Usage

 ### Step 1: Add a Remote Target
+> Administrator privileges are required by TcPkg to add and delete remote target

 Before running any commands, you must first add a remote target configuration.
 This is a one-time setup for each target.